-A total of 29,883 Challengers were built during the 1971 model year.
-A Challenger convertible paced the Indy 500, but no replicas were made for the public.
+A total of 29,883 Challengers were built for the 1971 model year.
+Although a Challenger convertible paced the Indy 500, no replica models were offered to the public.

 Sales fell sharply during the 1974 model year, with just 16,437 Challengers produced.
 The biggest change from 1973 was the substitution of a 245-hp, 360-cubic-inch four-barrel V8 in place of the 340ci motor.

 Vehicle identification numbers on first-gen Challengers can be found on the radiator support, cowl, dash, and fender tag.
-Challenger VIN's are JS for an R/T, JH for a standard Challenger, and JP for an S.E.
+Challenger VIN's will include "JS" for an R/T, "JH" for a standard Challenger, and "JP" for an S.E.

 Like many American-made cars of the day, common rust areas on Challengers include trunk floor, quarter panels, and other typical spots.
 Also look for rust in the cowl area, near the brake master cylinder and at the hood hinges.